COSC3020/augmenting-path-Bruh2117/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+The worst-case scenario would be if there was one path connected all the vertices and you started at the beginning and end nodes.
+This would then mean that we have to go down every vertex in the adjacency list, taking $|V|$ time.

-Looked at wyo-kaitlyn's code for reference
+Used wyo-kaitlyn's code for reference